aspose-slides/Aspose.Slides-Products/slides/en/net/conversion/odp-to-emf/_index.md

 {{% blocks/products/pf/agp/content h2="Convert ODP to EMF Using C#" %}}

-Use [Aspose.Slides for .NET](/slides/net/) to load an ODP presentation and save it as a EMF file.
+Use [Aspose.Slides for .NET](/slides/net/) to load an ODP presentation and export its first slide as an EMF file.
 Install the package from [NuGet](https://www.nuget.org/packages/Aspose.Slides.NET/) or use the following Package Manager Console command.

 {{% blocks/products/pf/agp/code-block title="Package Manager Console Command" offSpacer="true" %}}